kleinerman/dobie/docs/front_end_specs.rst

     "status": "OK"
   }

-Modify a "Day Accesses" of a person could imply add new "Limited Access",  when adding a new day of access for the person, or delete "Limited Access", when removing a day of access for the person
+Modify a "Day Accesses" of a person could imply add a new "Limited Access",  when adding a new day of access for the person, or delete a "Limited Access", when removing a day of access for the person

-To **modify a Week Access (Full Access)** the following PUT method should be send to the server:
+To **modify a Week Access (Full Access)** the following PUT method should be sent to the server:

 **Method:** PUT